microsoft/powerbi-powershell/CONTRIBUTING.md

 > If you plan to build with Configuration=Release which Delay Signs the build output, call `.\scripts\DisableStrongName.ps1`.
-> Add the -Enable to re-enable strong name verification once developing.
+> Add the -Enable switch parameter to re-enable strong name verification once developing.

 ### Optional requirements (for testing)
 * [PowerShell Core (6.0.0)](https://github.com/powershell/powershell)